 A fourth requirement is to counsel and sensitize the community through multiple communication channels.
 Religious scholars and clerics can be engaged to foster respect for the area’s multi-religious heritage and to support ethical guidance connected to civic responsibility.
 Heritage education should also be embedded within school curricula, including the introduction of heritage topics at the elementary level and the facilitation of workshops and informational sessions led by teachers (Qureshi, 1994).
 Awareness can further be expanded through print and electronic media, as well as through planning and promotion of heritage festivals, while CBO activities should be coordinated and supported to maintain continuity.

 A final requirement is to implement community training programs that target both the labor force and residents.
 Local craftsmen and laborers should receive training in traditional and indigenous materials, compatible modern alternatives, facade repair practices, and building crafts (Qureshi, 1994).
-In parallel, residents should be trained on statutory provisions relevant to historic areas, common apprehensions regarding building by-laws, and the negative consequences of encroachments and alterations to established plinth levels.
+In parallel, residents should be trained on statutory provisions relevant to historic areas, common apprehensions regarding building by-laws, and the negative consequences of encroachments, inappropriate spatial additions, incompatible retrofitting, and alterations to established plinth levels.
+Together, these measures would shift conservation from an episodic project model toward a sustained neighborhood process.

 Aamir N (2018) The rise and fall of the tradition of woodcarving in the subcontinent.
 Journal of the Punjab University Historical Society 31(1):161-171.